-Chawanmushi is a savory egg custard which is often served as an appetizer.
+Chawanmushi is a savory egg custard that is often served as an appetizer.
 The egg mixture is flavored with dashi stock, soy sauce, and mirin, and it is steamed in a cup.
 There are many variations of Chawanmushi and restaurants in Japan usually include seasonal ingredients.
 Today I used one of the most popular ingredients in fall – Matsutake mushroom.

-As I mentioned in my Matsutake Gohan post, Matsutake mushroom (pine mushroom) is prized by the Japanese for its distinct aromatic odor and flavor.
-Its place in the Japanese cuisine is very similar to black and white truffle for the French.
-In Japan, top quality domestic Matsutake mushroom could sell for as much as $1000 per pound.
+As I mentioned in my Matsutake Gohan post, the matsutake mushroom (pine mushroom) is prized by the Japanese for its distinct aromatic odor and flavor.
+Its place in Japanese cuisine is very similar to black and white truffle for the French.
+In Japan, top-quality domestic Matsutake mushrooms could sell for as much as $1000 per pound.

 Matsutake mushroom is typically enjoyed in a soup or rice dish, but Chawanmushi is another fantastic way to enjoy this special flavor with its unique essence and taste.

 - Gather all the ingredients.
 Marinate 4 pieces shrimp (or chicken that‘s cut into small pieces) in ½ Tbsp sake for 15 minutes.

 - Clean 1 matsutake mushroom with a damp towel or paper towel.
 Do not wash the mushroom.
 Cut it into thin slices.

 - Whisk 1 large egg (50 g each w/o shell) in a medium bowl, without making air bubbles.
 Add and whisk all the seasonings: ½ cup dashi (Japanese soup stock), ½ tsp mirin, ½ tsp usukuchi (light-colored) soy sauce, and ¼ tsp Diamond Crystal kosher salt.
 Then, strain the mixture through a fine-mesh sieve into another bowl.
 This makes a refined and silky custard texture.